Richard C. Steiner: Life and career

 Steiner received his PhD from the University of Pennsylvania, where he studied Biblical, Semitic, and Jewish Studies (under Moshe Greenberg, later of the Hebrew University) and linguistics (under Henry M. Hoenigswald and William Labov).
 He collaborated with Labov on an important study of sound changes in spoken languages.

 Steiner's early work focused on the phonology of Semitic languages, especially Hebrew.
 In one book he argued that the letter known as Hebrew sin was pronounced as a fricative-lateral and in another he argued that the pronunciation of the letter tsade as an affricate, /ts/, is very old and widespread, against others who had doubted this.
 These books have convinced most specialists.

 In 2007 Steiner gave a lecture at the Hebrew University of Jerusalem, in which he announced that he had deciphered linguistically Semitic spells in Egyptian hieroglyphic texts from the mid-third millennium BC.
 This discovery was reported on by National Geographic, Science Daily, and others.
+Other scholars question these findings due to phonological inconsistencies, orthographic anomalies, and methodological flaws and a few Egyptologists have even rejected Steiner's claims, but they have been accepted by most scholars working on ancient Semitic and Egyptian.

 In July 2010 he was invited to give the plenary address at the annual conference of the National Association of Professors of Hebrew.

+Among his PhD students is Aaron Koller, who co-edited Steiner's Festschirft and later became Regius Professor of Hebrew at the University of Cambridge.

 His brother was Mark Steiner, Professor of Philosophy at Hebrew University, who died from COVID-19 in 2020.